 To detect bed bugs, look for small reddish-brown insects, molted skins, and tiny dark spots on bedding or furniture.
 Early detection and intervention are key to preventing bed bug infestations from spreading and causing discomfort in your home.

-Remember to consult pest control professionals for effective bed bug eradication strategies.
+Remember to consult a local professional, such as Nature Guard, for effective bed bug eradication strategies.

 Risks of Pest Infestations